A really useful project status report

 Planned and done

-Copy the To do next week section from last week’s report and paste it here.
+Copy and paste the Next week section from last week’s report.

 Go through each item and cross it off if you did it.
 Move it to the next section, Planned and not done, if you didn’t.

 Crossing off can be literal using strikethrough formatting, if you’re just writing for yourself.
 If someone else is reading the report you probably should leave the crossing off as metaphorical, which isn’t as satisfying, but never mind...